 Read the full review here.

-Shouting at the Sea explores themes of memory, connection, and the pursuit of self-acceptance, all set against the constant presence of the Sea - a metaphor for the forces, internal and external, that shape and reshape our lives.
+Shouting at the Sea is about connection, nostalgia, and the pursuit of self-acceptance.
+Through the constant ebb and flow of the Sea, the film gently reflects on the tides of life - those moments of drift and return that shape and reshape our lives.

-To learn more, download our press pack here.
+To learn more, read our press pack here.

 The cast and crew on Hasting Pier filming the short film "Shouting at the Sea"